deveshyadav/JavaSB/JavaInterviewQs.md

 - **Finalization**: Before an object is garbage collected, the JVM can call its `finalize()` method (if it exists) to allow the object to release resources.

+- **Modern Best Practice for cleanup**
+Instead of relying on finalize(), it’s recommended to use:

+try-with-resources (introduced in Java 7) for managing resources like files, sockets, and database connections.
+This ensures that resources are closed automatically. close() or dispose() methods, which should be explicitly called in a controlled manner.

 **Question- Java memory working in case of String literals and objects**